sebastian-sampayo/Kidnapped-Vehicle-Project-Udacity/README.md

     |   particle_filter.h
 ```

-The only files that I modified for this project are `particle_filter.cpp` and the header file `particle_filter.h` in the `src` directory.
-These files contain the `ParticleFilter` class and some associated methods.
+The only file that I modified for this project is `particle_filter.cpp` in the `src` directory.
+This file contain the `ParticleFilter` class and some associated methods.

 ## Inputs to the Particle Filter